jzhuge/dist_test/docs/setup.md

 https://github.com/apache/incubator-kudu/blob/master/build-support/dist_test.py

+### Docker-based setup

+Build the Docker image:

+        $ docker build -t dist_test .

+Create a S3 bucket named "dist-test-bucket"

+Start a container with AWS credentials:

+        $ docker run -it -e AWS_ACCESS_KEY=foo -e AWS_SECRET_KEY=bar dist_test

+Start the master and one or more slaves in the container:

+        $ ./bin/server
+        $ ./bin/slave

+### Manual setup
+If you do not want to use Docker for setting up, you can set up the environment manually.

 The first step is to clone and build the required following additional repos we need.

 Luci is split into [luci-py](https://github.com/luci/luci-py) and [luci-go](https://github.com/luci/luci-go).